 Prior to this offering, there has been no public market for our ordinary shares.
 The initial public offering price for our ordinary shares will be determined through negotiations with the underwriters.
-Although our ordinary shares have been approved for listing on The Nasdaq Global Market, an active trading market for our shares may never develop or be sustained following this offering.
+Although we have applied to have our ordinary shares listed on The Nasdaq Global Market, an active trading market for our shares may never develop or be sustained following this offering.
 If an active market for our ordinary shares does not develop, it may be difficult for you to sell shares you purchase in this offering without depressing the market price for the shares, or at all.